wpengine/faustjs/plugins/faustwp/readme.txt

 - Changed the plugin name to FaustWP.
 - Changed the WP_HEADLESS_SECRET_KEY constant to FAUSTWP_SECRET_KEY.
+- Changed the authentication endpoint namespace from `wpac/v1` to faustwp/v1`
+- Changed settings option name from `wpe_headless` to `faustwp_settings`
 - Changed the following filter names:
     - `wpe_headless_setting` to `faustwp_setting`
 	- `wpe_headless_settings` to `faustwp_settings`